 The systematic work of describing and enumerating the space lattices was done initially by Frankenheim who, in 1835, proposed that there were fifteen in all.
 Unfortunately for Frankenheim, two of his lattices were identical, a fact first pointed out by Bravais in 1848.
-It was, to take a two-dimensional analogy, as if
+It was, to take a two-dimensional analogy, as if Frankenheim had failed to notice

-Frankenheim had failed to notice (see Fig. 2.4(b)) that the rhombic or diamond and the rectangular centred plane lattices were identical!
+(see Fig. 2.4(b)) that the rhombic or diamond and the rectangular centred plane lattices were identical!
 Hence, to this day, the fourteen space lattices are usually, and perhaps unfairly, called Bravais lattices.

 The unit cells of the Bravais lattices are shown in Fig. 3.1.
-The different shapes and sizes of these cells may be described in terms of three cell edge lengths or axial distances, a, b, c, or lattice vectors \mathbf{a} , \mathbf{b} , \mathbf{c} and the angles between them, α , β , γ , where α is the angle between \mathbf{b} and \mathbf{c} , β the angle between \mathbf{a} and \mathbf{c} , and γ the angle between \mathbf{a} and \mathbf{b} .
-The axial distances and angles are measured from one corner to the cell, i.e. a common origin.
-It does not matter where we take the origin-any corner will do-but, as pointed out in Chapter 1, it is a useful convention (and helps to avoid confusion) if the origin is taken as the 'back left-hand corner' of the cell, the a-axis pointing forward (out of the page), the b-axis towards the right and the c-axis upwards.
+The different shapes and sizes of these cells may be described in terms of three cell edge lengths or axial distances, a, b, c, or lattice vectors a, b, c and the angles between them, a, a, a, where a is the angle between a and a, a the angle between a and a, and a the angle between a and a the angle between a and a the angle between a and a the axial distances and angles are measured from one corner to the cell, i.e., a common origin.
+It does not matter where we take the origin-any corner will do-but, as pointed out in Chapter 1, it is a useful convention (and helps to avoid confusion) if the origin is taken as the 'back left-hand corner' of the cell, the a-axis pointing forward (out of the page), the a-axis towards the right and the a-axis upwards.
 This convention also gives a right-handed axial system.
-If any one of the axes is reversed (e.g. the b-axis towards the left instead of the right), then a left-handed axial system results.
+If any one of the axes is reversed (e.g. the a-axis towards the left instead of the right), then a left-handed axial system results.
 The distinction between them is that, like left and right hands, they are mirror images of one another and cannot be brought into coincidence by rotation.

 The drawings of the unit cells of the Bravais lattices in Fig. 3.1 can be misleading because, as shown in Chapter 2, it is the pattern of lattice points which distinguishes the lattices.
 The unit cells simply represent arbitrary, though convenient, ways of 'joining up' the lattice points.
-Consider, for example, the three cubic lattices; cubic P (for Primitive, one lattice point per cell, i.e. lattice points only at the corners of the cell), cubic I (for 'Innenzentrierte', which is German for 'body-centred', an additional lattice point at the centre of the cell, giving two lattice points per cell) and cubic F (for Face-centred, with additional lattice points at the centres of each face of the cell, giving four lattice points per cell).
+Consider, for example, the three cubic lattices; cubic P (for Primitive, one lattice point per cell, i.e. lattice points only at the corners of the cell), cubic I (for 'Innenzentrierte', which is German for 'body-centred', an additional lattice point at the centre of the cell, giving two lattice points per cell) and cubic F (for F ace-centred, with additional lattice points at the centres of each face of the cell, giving four lattice points per cell).
 It is possible to outline alternative primitive cells (i.e. lattice points only at the corners) for the cubic I and cubic F lattices, as is shown in Fig. 3.2.
 As mentioned in Chapter 1, these primitive cells are not often used (1) because the inter-axial angles are not the convenient 90° (i.e. they are not orthogonal) and (2) because they do not reveal very clearly the cubic symmetry of the cubic I and cubic F lattices.
 (The symmetry of the Bravais lattices, or rather the point group symmetries of their unit cells, will be described in Section 3.3.)